 Diwali, the festival of lights, is celebrated throughout

 but there is a difference in origin, myth and the way in which it is celebrated.
-In 2011, Diwali is celebrated on the same day in all parts of India - October 26, 2011.
+In 2014, Diwali is celebrated on October 22 in Tamil Nadu.
+In North India, it is observed on October 23, 2014.
 India

 The major difference in the festival